the-eon-flux/Useful_R_codes/README.md

-# Course-3

-# This repository is for the 3rd course in DA specialisation.
-Codes are in Code dir.
+## This repository has codes are in the */Code* directory.

+Basic R-scripts written for
+- Clustering
+- Plotting
+- gg-plotting
+- MTC code
+- R-APIs
+- R_to_mySQL
+- R_to_hdf5